Sean Smith (cornerback): College career

 Smith was redshirted for the 2005 season.
 During 2006, his redshirt freshman year, he played as a wide receiver for the first eleven games before moving to cornerback, he played in all 13 games ending with seven rushes for 63 yards (9.0 average) and one reception for 12 yards.

 In 2007, he started in ten games for the Utes, nine at cornerback.
 He had four interceptions, which was the best for a single player in the Mountain West that year, and tied the Utah single-game record with four pass breakups against the New Mexico Lobos toward the end of the 2007 season.

 In 2008, Smith started in all but one game for the Utes, finishing First-Team All-Mountain West defensive back.
 His five interceptions on the season were the most on the team and tied for first in the conference.
 Smith's best performance, though, may have come in the 2009 Sugar Bowl, where he had six tackles, a sack, a forced fumble and a huge pass breakup in Utah's stunning 31-17 victory over the Alabama Crimson Tide.

 Smith decided to forgo his senior year to enter the 2009 NFL draft.

 Professional career

 Pre-draft

-Smith entered the 2009 NFL Draft as a highly touted cornerback prospect that possessed one of the biggest frames ever seen for the position.
+Smith entered the 2009 NFL Draft as a highly ranked cornerback prospect.
 He fell into the 99th percentile among cornerbacks for height and was among the 98th percentile in weight.